CobayaSampler/cobaya/docs/installation_cosmo.rst

 Using the automatic installer
 -----------------------------

-The automatic installation script takes one or more input files that you intend to run, makes a list of the external modules that you will need, and downloads and installs them one by one.
+The automatic installation script takes one or more input files that you intend to run, makes a list of the external packages that you will need, and downloads and installs them one by one.

-You need to specify a folder where the resulting files will be placed, which for the purposes of this instructions will be called ``/path/to/modules``.
+You need to specify a folder where the resulting files will be placed, which for the purposes of this instructions will be called ``/path/to/packages``.
 This does not need to be the folder in which you will run your samples.

 .. warning::